Gaming Laptops Buyers Guide

 Instead, make sure you choose a true gaming laptop with an NVIDIA GeForce graphics card.
 These are available in a wide variety of models at different prices, with a faster and more powerful graphics enabling your laptop to run more demanding games at higher quality settings at a smooth frame rate.

 The NVIDIA GeForce range comprises over half a dozen models.
-To make the selection process easier, we’ve divided all the GPUs into three main categories in descending performance: High-End, Mid-Range and Entry-Level.
+To make the selection process easier, we’ve divided all the GPUs into four main categories in descending performance: High-End, Mid-Range and Entry-Level.

 NVIDIA GeForce RTX Graphics Cards

 DXR Real Time Ray Tracing

-GeForce RTX 30-series GPUs are based on the Ampere architecture.
-Launched in early 2021, Ampere enables real time ray traced graphics in games.
+GeForce RTX 40-series GPU are based on the Ada Lovelace architecture.
+Launched in early 2023, Ada Lovelace enables real time ray traced graphics in games.
 Unlike traditional rasterised graphics, ray tracing simulates how light beams and shadows actually work, providing far more rich and realistic graphics.
-While ray tracing as a technique has been used for decades in pre-rendered films, what makes Ampere GPUs unique is that they are powerful enough to produce ray traced graphics in real time.
+While ray tracing as a technique has been used for decades in pre-rendered films, what makes Ada Lovelace GPUs unique is that they are powerful enough to produce ray traced graphics in real time.

 The RT cores in GeForce RTX GPUs work with Microsoft DXR to enable stunning ray traced graphics.